LobaLoba123/YP/README.md

 1. Download and install XAMPP (or anbopther local server)
 2. Configure Apache ports
-3. Install the "game" files in the xampp/htdocs directory
+3. Install the "project" files in the xampp/htdocs directory
-4. Run the project by entering localhost:port/game in the browser
+4. Run the project by entering localhost:port/danil_project in the browser

 ## Running the tests